-Education) This is a proposed offering for the 2023 academic year.
+This is a proposed offering for the 2024 academic year.
 At the time of publication, no agreements have been entered into with a Registered Training Organisation for the delivery of this qualification.

-- Direct University Entry - Diploma of Nursing or other Allied Health Services Bachelor of Nursing (or other Health Services) - University Preparatory Course (ECU) Bachelor of Nursing (or other Health Services) - Articulation to University Nursing or other Allied Health Services, via TAFE and the University Preparatory Course - A wide range of employment opportunities in the Health industry
+- Direct University entry - Diploma of Nurisng or other Allied Health Services - Bachelor of Nursing (or other Health Services) - University Preparatory Course (ECU)-Bachelor of Nursing (or other Health Services) - Articulation to University Nursing or other Allied Health Services, via TAFE and the University Preparatory Course - A wide range of employment opportunities in the Health industry

-- Selection of 5 ATAR Subjects - 52689WA Certificate IV in Preparation for Nursing Education
+- Selection of 5 ATAR subjects - 52831WA Certificate IV in Preparation for Health and Nursing Studies

 - WACE/Secondary Graduation

-- ATAR (Depending on chosen subjects)
+- ATAR (depending on chosen subjects)

-- Certificate IV in Preparation for Nursing Education
+- 52831WA Certificate IV in Preparation for Health and Nursing Studies

 - Work Safe Certificates

-- Compressive grounding in Health Services
+- Comprehensive grounding in Health

+Studies

 - Broad ranging practical skills

 - Valuable life skills

-- Communication Skills
+- Communication skills

-Mode of delivery: 1 day off site

-(Busselton SRC) Face to face
+• 1 day off site (Busselton SRC), face to face

-Appendix 6: WACE Breadth-of-study list for the WACE in 2023/2024
+APPENDIX 6: WACE BREADTH-OF-STUDY LIST FOR THE WACE IN 2023/2024

-To ensure appropriate breath of study in your senior secondary studies, you are required to select at least one Year 12 course from each of List A and List B.
+To ensure appropriate breadth of study in your senior secondary studies, you are required to select at least one Year 12 course from each of List A and List B.

-List A (Arts/Languages/Social Science) List B (Mathematics/Science/Technology) Business Management and Enterprise Accounting and Finance Career and Enterprise Applied Information Technology English Biological Sciences Geography Chemistry Media Production and Analysis Food Science Technology Modern History Materials Design Technology (Metals) Music: Contemporary Materials Design Technology (Wood) Visual Art Mathematics Outdoor Education Physical Education Physics
+LIST A Arts/Languages/Social Science LIST B Mathematics/Science/Technology

+Business Management and Enterprise Accounting and Finance

+Career and Enterprise Applied Information Technology

+English Biological Sciences

+Geography Chemistry

+Media Production and Analysis Food Science Technology

+Modern History Materials Design Technology (Metals)

+Music Materials Design Technology (Wood)

+Visual Art Mathematics

+Outdoor Education

+Physical Education

+Physics

+Psychology